Kernels#

 Wrapper packages#

-For any other wrapper, you can load modules or set environment variables in a file named .kernel_env (that you need to create in your home directory).
-This file is sourced anytime you start the default Python 3 kernel.
+For other wrappers, you can load additional modules or define environment variables by creating a file named .kernel_env in your home directory.
+This file is automatically sourced each time you start the default Python 3 kernel.

 For instance, pynco requires the module netCDF Operator (NCO).
 You can load by adding this line to the .kernel_env file: